madprops/gifmaker/README.md

 venv/bin/python src/borat.py
 ```

-You can provide a video or image path using the `--input` flag:
+You can provide a video or image path using the `--input` argument:

 ```shell
 venv/bin/python src/borat.py --input="/path/to/video.webm"